MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 - [Analytics](#analytics)
     - [What is the difference between conversation and session?
 How do sessions work?](#what-is-the-difference-between-conversation-and-session-how-do-sessions-work)

+## Known issues

+### Users from non-US tenants signing up for Virtual Agent

+Preview is currently only supported in the US, with data stored in US data centers.
+If your company is domiciled outside of the US, you will need to create a custom environment with Region set to “United States” before you can create your virtual agent.
+For more information on how to create a custom PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).

+### Issue with Flow solutions tab

+If you are a new customer to Microsoft and you visit flow.microsoft.com portal soon after you have created your first bot, you might encounter two issues:
+    1. Missing "Solutions" tab on the left rail of flow.microsoft.com.
+The "Solutions" tab should appear within 24 hours.
+You can try refreshing the page to resolve the issue earlier.
+    2. Within the "Solutions" tab when you choose Common Data Services Default Solution you might get a permission error.
+Please note that you can still create a flow and connect it to the bot designer.
+However, the flow might not appear at flow.microsoft.com for up to 24 hours.

+### Issues with environment permissions when creating a bot

+If you experience any problems with your bot creation due to permission issues with the environment you selected, you can [try creating a new environment](getting-started-new-environment.md) and use that environment to create your bot.

+### Unknown issues when creating a bot

+See [Creating a bot](getting-started-create-bot.md) if you have any issues while creating your bot.

 ## General

 ### What are the various browsers supported by the Virtual Agent?